 Ladies, they’ll sell you out in a heartbeat.

 If nothing else, the exchange highlights how an urge to seem like a good and progressive person, a caring and inclusive person, can be entirely at odds with actual goodness or anything approaching coherence.
-Such that the pretence, the preoccupation with how one seems, if only to one’s equally pretentious peers, entails not caring – at all – for women and girls who would rather not share an intimate space with mentally ill men and opportunist perverts.
+Such that the pretence, the preoccupation with how one seems, if only to one’s equally pretentious peers, entails not caring – at all – about women and girls who would rather not share an intimate space with mentally ill men and opportunist perverts.

 This is not a trivial point.